Brooke Candy: 2021–2025: Candyland and Spiral

+2026-present: Upcoming fourth studio album

+In April 2026, Candy announced that she had signed a record deal with ONErpm.
+The song "VIP" was released on September 4 as the lead single from her upcoming fourth album and her first output distributed by the label.
+Its accompanying music video features Candy dressed as a cat with prosthetic stilts and was described by Page Six as "surreal" and "jarring", drawing comparisons to the works of David Lynch.
+"VIP" showcased a new industrial club-rap sound for Candy and was taken from the first of two albums she had been developing throughout her divorce.

 Artistry and public image

 Artistry

-Candy's music has been described as electropop and pop-rap, while her more club-rap work has been recognized for its twerk-able nature, springy beats, and cyberpunk.
-Thematically, Candy's music has been described as an intersection between art, sex, and fantasy, as well as sexual liberation and empowerment.
-She has stated that becoming sober positively influenced her artistic abilities and alongside the COVID-19 lockdowns helped her find clarity.
-She has cited Lil' Kim as an inspiration for her rapping technique and irreverent image.
+Candy's music is called electropop and pop-rap, while her more club-rap work is recognized for cyberpunk and a twerk-able style, and springy beats.
+Thematically, her music is sometimes labeled an intersection between art, sex, and fantasy in addtion to sexual liberation and empowerment.
+She states that becoming sober positively influenced her artistic abilities and alongside COVID-19 lockdowns, it helped her find clarity.
+She cites Lil' Kim as being an inspiration for her rapping technique and irreverent image.

-Candy explained after leaving RCA that she had believed the record deal would give her "a fucking massive platform to spread a conscious, positive message to young girls and the queer community" but reversed her stance and decided "[staying] true to what [she is] good at—making raw and authentic rap music, and just being [herself]" would help her to better do so.
+After leaving RCA, she felt she believed the record deal would give her "a fucking massive platform to spread a conscious, positive message to young girls and the queer community", however she reversed her stance and decided to stay "true to what [she is] good at, making raw and authentic rap music, and just being [herself]."